Chris2240/MovieCatalog_Frontend/MovieCatalog_Frontend/ReadMe/ReadMe.md

-# MovieCatalog Frontend ñ Blazor WebAssembly UI (API Integration)
+# MovieCatalog Frontend ‚Äì Blazor WebAssembly UI (API Integration)

 ## Description
 This project provides the user interface (UI) for the MovieCatalog_Frntend application.